 - Asking for ransom, also known as ransomware

 - Redirect your traffic to websites that can put their security in jeopardy

 So, if you think your website is safe because it doesn’t have any sensitive data, think twice!

 Also, while WordPress itself is a very safe platform, it can’t protect your website unless its users cooperate with them.
 According to WordPress, only 41% of its users are using the latest version of its platform.
-As newer version comes with security updates along with other features, older versions are more prone to security breaches.
+Older versions are more prone to security breaches because newer versions come with security updates along with other features.

 Considering all the facts above, it’s clear that your website security is not unbreakable unless you do a WordPress site audit on a regular basis.